Sign in

 More about simple electric fences for chickens

-In a recent post about electric fencing, I talked about one- and two-wire electric poultry fences, but not how to go about making or using them.
+In a recent post about electric fencing, I discussed one- and two-wire electric poultry fences, but I didn’t cover the practical aspects of making or using them.
+For a deeper dive into this topic, I encourage you to visit our website.

 Benefits of One-Wire Electric Fences

-- If a chicken ends up outside the fence, it will eventually work up the nerve to cross the fence to get home.
-Regular fencing leaves the chickens stranded outside.
+• If a chicken finds itself outside the fence, it will eventually muster the courage to cross it to return home.
+Conventional fencing can leave chickens stranded outside, which isn’t ideal.

 One-Wire Electric Fences: Materials

-- A fence charging unit.
-I use AC-powered units from Parmak.
-The bigger, the better.
-Chicken fencing shorts out easily against molehills and growing grass, so you need a lot of zap.
+• A fence charging unit: I personally use AC-powered units from Parmak.
+The larger capacity units are preferable because chickens’ fencing can easily short against molehills and grass, meaning you’ll need a robust zap.

-- Insulators to carry the zap from charger to fence.
-Its convenient to put the charger in a barn or shed and then run the high-voltage wire along a fenceline.
-At gates, some people use heavily insulated wire buried slightly underground, but I prefer to jump the fence on ten-foot poles (rot-resistant two-by-fours are okay).
-Use insulators anywhere the wire touches something.
+• Insulators: Essential for transferring the charge from the charger to the fence.
+It’s convenient to house the charger in a barn or shed, running the high-voltage wire along the fence line.
+Some employ buried insulated wire at gates, but I opt to jump the fence on ten-foot poles (rot-resistant two-by-fours are suitable).
+Be sure to use insulators wherever the wire contacts other materials.

 Why Is Galvanized Wire Mesh Important